iotdomain/iotdomain-standard/myzone-standard.md

 ## Zone

 A zone defines the area in which information is shared amongst its members.
 A zone can be a home, a street, a city, or a virtual area like an industrial sensor network or even a game world.
-Each zone has a globally unique identifier, except for the local zone called '\$myzone'.
+Each zone has a globally unique identifier, except for the local zone called '\$local'.
+Local zones cannot share information with other zones.

 A zone has members which are publishers or subscribers (consumers).
 All members of a zone have access to information published in that zone.
 The information is not available outside the zone unless intentionally shared.
 Publication in the zone is limited to members that have the publish permissions.
 Not surprisingly these are called 'publishers'.